Grace-Solutions/PSProxmox/Documentation/cmdlets/Get-ProxmoxVM.md

    [-Name <String>]
    [-UseRegex]
    [-RawJson]
+   [-IncludeGuestAgent]
    [<CommonParameters>]
 ```

 ## Description

-The `Get-ProxmoxVM` cmdlet retrieves virtual machines from Proxmox VE with comprehensive information including guest agent data when available.
+The `Get-ProxmoxVM` cmdlet retrieves virtual machines from Proxmox VE.
 You can retrieve all VMs, VMs on a specific node, or a specific VM by ID.
-The cmdlet automatically attempts to gather guest agent information for each VM, providing detailed network interface information from within the guest operating system.
+Use the `-IncludeGuestAgent` parameter to fetch guest agent information, which provides detailed network interface information from within the guest operating system.
+Note that including guest agent data may slow down queries as it requires additional API calls.

 ## Parameters